aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 === "with logMetrics decorator"

     !!! info
-        Powertools decorators can only be attached to class methods and follow the experimetal decorators proposal implementation found in TypeScript 4.x.
-As such, you need to enable the `experimentalDecorators` compiler option in your `tsconfig.json` file to use them.
+        Powertools decorators can only be attached to async class methods and follow the experimetal decorators proposal implementation enabled via the `experimentalDecorators` compiler option in your `tsconfig.json`.

     ```typescript hl_lines="12"
     --8<-- "docs/snippets/metrics/defaultDimensionsDecorator.ts"